Melissa Bean

 Melissa Bean (née Luburich; born January 22, 1962) is an American politician who served as the U.S. representative for from 2005 to 2011.
-Bean is a member of the Democratic Party.
+A member of the Democratic Party, Bean is the nominee to regain her old seat in the 2026 U.S. House election.

-Early life, education, and business career
+Early life and education

-Bean attended Maine East High School before graduating from Oakton Community College with an associate degree in 1982 and from Roosevelt University in 2002 with a bachelor's degree.
-Prior to her election to Congress, she was president of a home-based business, Sales Resources Inc.
+Bean grew up in a Serbian-American family in the Chicago suburbs, where her adopted father was a machine belt factory owner.
+She attended Maine East High School before graduating from Oakton Community College with an associate degree in 1982 and from Roosevelt University in 2000 with a bachelor's degree.